 Step 1: Understanding Ownership Dates

-Caruso processes unit movements as T+1 by default unless changes otherwise.
-This means a transaction made on 1 January will take effect at the end of 1 January.
+For T+1, this means a transaction made on 1 January will take effect at the end of 1 January.

 How ownership dates work for each transaction type: